 Strawberry Yogurt Bowl

-- 1 pound (454 g) strawberries, trimmed and diced into small pieces
+- 1 pound strawberries trimmed and diced into bite-size pieces

 - 1 teaspoon lemon zest

 - Place the strawberries, honey, lemon zest, cinnamon and vanilla extract in a bowl and mix to blend.

 - Place the strawberry mixture in jar, cover and store in the refrigerator for several days.

 - Briefly grind each ingredient separately in a spice grinder or food processor, or by hand.
 The raspberries really don't need much grinding—you can break them up a bit by hand.

 - Mix all the ground up ingredients in a bowl and store in the refrigerator for a few weeks.